vishalgattani/vishalgattani.github.io/_projects/iiitb-thesis.md

 ![kinect_nimate](https://user-images.githubusercontent.com/24211929/72427972-cbbba480-37b2-11ea-93d8-a46998d2f054.gif)

-To build your very own motion capture studio, you are required to install the ceratin software which are described as sections below.
+To build your very own motion capture studio, you are required to install the certain software which are described in the sections below.

 ## Software